HIF: The hypergraph interchange format for higher-order networks: Case study

 \subsubsection{SimpleHypergraphs.jl}

-For the analysis with SimpleHypergraphs.jl we have selected the largest connected component of the citation hypergraph that has $108$ hypervertices and $30$ hyperedges.
-Next, we use library's functionality hypergraph modularity-based clustering introduced in Ref.~\cite{kaminski_clustering_2019} to identify clusters within the citation hypergraph.
-Subsequently, we project the hypergraph to a pairwise projection where every hyperedge becomes a clique.
-We visualize the graph in Fig.~\ref{fig:HIF_case_study}(d), scaling node sizes by their degrees and using colors to denote community labels.
+For the analysis with SimpleHypergraphs.jl we have selected the largest connected component of the citation hypergraph that has $108$ vertices and $30$ hyperedges.
+Next, we use library's functionality hypergraph modularity-based clustering introduced in~\autocite{kaminski_clustering_2019} to identify clusters within the citation hypergraph.
+Subsequently, we project the hypergraph to a pairwise representation where every hyperedge becomes a clique.
+We visualize the graph in Figure~\ref{fig:HIF_case_study}(d), scaling node sizes by their degrees and using colors to denote community labels.
 All communities with a single node are colored in black.